Lawsuit: Rules of procedure and complications

 Lawsuits can become additionally complicated as more parties become involved (see joinder).
 Within a "single" lawsuit, there can be any number of claims and defenses (all based on numerous laws) between any number of plaintiffs or defendants.
-Each of these participants can bring any number of cross claims and counterclaims against each other, and even bring additional parties into the suit on either side after it progresses.
-In reality however, courts typically have some power to sever claims and parties into separate actions if it is more efficient to do so.
+Each of these participants can bring any number of cross-claims and counterclaims against each other, and even bring additional parties into the suit on either side after it progresses.
+In reality, however, courts typically have some power to sever claims and parties into separate actions if it is more efficient to do so.
 A court can do this if there is not a sufficient overlap of factual issues between the various associates, separating the issues into different lawsuits.

 The official ruling of a lawsuit can be somewhat misleading because post-ruling outcomes are often not listed on the internet.
 For example, in the case of William J. Ralph Jr. v.
-Lind-Waldock & Company (September 1999), one would assume that Mr. Ralph lost the case when in fact, upon review of the evidence, it was found that Mr. Ralph was correct in his assertion that improper activity took place on the part of Lind-Waldock, and Mr. Ralph settled with Lind-Waldock.
+Lind-Waldock & Company (September 1999), one would assume that Ralph lost the case when in fact, upon review of the evidence, it was found that Ralph was correct in his assertion that improper activity took place on the part of Lind-Waldock, and Ralph settled with Lind-Waldock.

 Cases such as this illustrate the need for more comprehensive information than mere internet searches when researching legal decisions.
 While online searches are appropriate for many legal situations, they are not appropriate for all.